jonibeckch/huecontrol/README.md

 # simplehue
-A simple Project to control your hue lights with a raspberrypi, by opening pages on your local network
+A simple Project to control your hue lights with a raspberrypi, by opening pages on your local network.

-# structure
-The Folder "templates" contains the html file, which will be rendered by home.py.
-The Folder "static" contains the style.css file.

 ## Deploy Flask to WSGI Server for reliable use
 Flask is not designed to be run as a productive system.
 It should be deployed to as WSGI Server.
 Nevertheless due to minimize the effort it is currently used like this.
 For further Info see: